Mast3rwaf1z/Mast3rwaf1z/README.md

 I'm studying for a M.Sc.
 Software degree, currently working on my master's thesis in distributed systems.
 My master's thesis has most of its code available as free software @ [Our Organisation](https://github.com/aau-p9s).

-Additionally I'm working as a software developer @ Lyngsoe Systems A/S. My CV is available @ [CV](https://github.com/Mast3rwaf1z/CV)
+I'm working as a software developer @ Lyngsoe Systems A/S. My CV is available @ [CV](https://github.com/Mast3rwaf1z/CV)

 I volunteer as both a software contributer to [F-klubben](https://github.com/f-klubben), providing code review and ~~sometimes questionable~~ unrequested pull requests as well as taking an interest in planning and volunteering with the study association.
 I believe the key to keeping students motivated and deeper understanding is to breed a study environment that engages students in meaningful conversation the on study material.